google/earthenterprise/earth_enterprise/Upgrade.md

 Upgrading to GEE 5.2.3 is supported from Earth Enterprise 5.2.0, 5.2.1, and 5.2.2 version.

 Do NOT uninstall GEE 5.2.x.
 We recommend that you upgrade GEE 5.2.x by simply installing GEE 5.2.3.
-Installing GEE 5.2.3 on top of GEE 5.2.x will ensure that your PostgreSQL databases are backed up and upgraded correctly to the new PostgreSQL version introduced in GEE 5.2.1 (and now part or 5.2.2 and 5.2.3).
+Installing GEE 5.2.3 on top of GEE 5.2.x will ensure that your PostgreSQL databases are backed up and upgraded correctly to the new PostgreSQL version introduced in GEE 5.2.1 (and now part of 5.2.2 and 5.2.3).

 Upgrade is supported using either scripts or RPMs: